imrehorvath/avrispm328p/README.md

 avrdude -v -P /dev/cu.usbserial-<whatever> -p t85 -c stk500v1 -t
 ```

 Set the sck half period duration with.
 Eg. for a 32768 Hz clocked target.
+(This sets a slightly more than 61 microseconds sck half period.
+For caculation of this value, see below.)

 ```
 sck 66.2